timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 we posit that the default state of people is that we:

 - exile parts of our mind
-  that carry extreme, "unaccepted", or unpleasant thoughts, emotions, and behaviors,
+  that carry extreme, "unaccepted," or unpleasant thoughts, emotions, and behaviors,
 - preemptively control our lives to avoid triggering the exiled parts
 - reactively repress the exiled parts of mind